-LMOD ADMIN FILE:

-[path] If set this will be a file to specify the nag message.
-If this variable has no value, then Lmod looks for <install\dir>/../etc/admin.list
+- LMOD\ADMIN\FILE: [path] If set this will be a file to specify the nag message.
+If this variable has no value, then Lmod looks for <install\dir>/../etc/admin.list - LMOD\AVAIL\STYLE: Used by the avail hook to control how avail output is handled.

-LMOD AVAIL STYLE:

-Used by the avail hook to control how avail output is handled.
 This is a colon separated list of names.
 Note that the default choice is marked by angle brackets: A:B:<C> ==> C is the default.
 If no angle brackets are specified then the first entry is the default (i.e. A:B:C => A is default).
-See Providing Custom Labels for Avail for more details.

-LMOD IGNORE CACHE:

-[yes/no] If set to yes then Lmod will bypass all cachefile and walk the directories in MODULEPATH instead.
+See Providing Custom Labels for Avail for more details. - LMOD\IGNORE\CACHE: [yes/no] If set to yes then Lmod will bypass all cachefile and walk the directories in MODULEPATH instead. - LMOD\PAGER: [string] Lmod uses a pager when not using redirect.

-LMOD PAGER:

-[string] Lmod uses a pager when not using redirect.
 It defaults to less.
-Site/Users can turn off the pager if it is set to "None".

-LMOD RTM TESTING:

-[any value] If this variable has any value it means that Lmod does nothing.
-This is useful when testing a personal copy of Lmod and your site has the SHELL\STARTUP\DEBUG package installed so that the invoking of the module command in the system startup will a no-op.
+Site/Users can turn off the pager if it is set to "None". - LMOD\RTM\TESTING: [any value] If this variable has any value it means that Lmod does nothing.
+This is useful when testing a personal copy of Lmod and your site has the SHELL\STARTUP\DEBUG package installed so that the invoking of the module command in the system startup will a no-op. - LMOD\SYSTEM\NAME: [string] This variable is used to where a site is using shared home files systems.
+See Lmod on Shared Home File Systems for more details. - LMOD\SYSTEM\DEFAULT\MODULES: [string] This variable to define a list of colon separated standard modules when the module reset command is issued by or for the user.
+If a site has no default modules then they should set this module to \\NO\SYSTEM\DEFAULT\MODULES\\. - LMOD\TRACING: [yes/no] If set to yes then Lmod will trace the loads/unloads while the module command is running. - LMOD\MODULERCFILE: A single file or a colon separated list of files to be used to specify the system MOD-ULERC file.
+MODULERCFILE can also be used but only LMOD\MODULERCFILE is used if both are specified.
+See Site and user control of defaults, aliases and hidden modules for more details. - MODULERCFILE: A single file or a colon separated list of files to be used to specify the system MODULERC file.
+LMOD\MODULERCFILE can also be used but only LMOD\MODULERCFILE is used if both are specified.
+See Site and user control of defaults, aliases and hidden modules for more details. - LMOD\QUARANTINE\VARS: A colon separated list of environment variables that Lmod will not change.

-LMOD\SYSTEM\NAME:

-[string] This variable is used to where a site is using shared home files systems.
-See Lmod on Shared Home File Systems for more details.

-LMOD SYSTEM DEFAULT MODULES:

-[string] This variable to define a list of colon separated standard modules when the module reset command is issued by or for the user.
-If a site has no default modules then they should set this module to NO SYSTEM DEFAULT MODULES.

-LMOD TRACING:

-[yes/no] If set to yes then Lmod will trace the loads/unloads while the module command is running.

-LMOD MODULERC:

-Also LMOD\MODULERCFILE and MODULERCFILE can be used.
-They all are used the same way but LMOD\MODULERC is used before the other two vars.
-The contents of one of these environment variables is to be a single file or a colon separated list of files or directories to be used to specify the system MODULERC file(s).

-If a directory is specified then all the files in that directory are assumed to be MODULERC files.
-See Site and user control of defaults, aliases and hidden modules for more details.

-LMOD QUARANTINE VARS:

-A colon separated list of environment variables that Lmod will not change.
 Note that only non-path like variable can be added to this list.
 Having variables like PATH and LD\LIBRARY\PATH in this list are ignored.
 In other words, they can be changed by Lmod.
 New in Version 8.6+.